Frequently Asked Questions

 Q: How much does a piano tuning cost?
 Do you offer discounts?

-A: If the piano is in good condition and has been tuned in the past year or so, I typically charge $200 for a normal service, which includes tuning, interior cleaning, tightening bench legs, adjusting the pedals, and minor adjustments.
-If the piano has been neglected for years, the overall pitch is often to the point that remedial tuning may be necessary.
-In this case, the first tuning appointment becomes a “rough pitch raise”, then a follow up appointment is needed in a few weeks or months to obtain a fine tuning.
-Some pianos have strings that are so old or rusty they cannot be tuned properly.
-If significant repairs are needed, I will certainly discuss the cost before starting work.
-Fine pianos deserve regulation (adjustments for touch and keyboard mechanisms) and voicing (adjustments for tone quality and evenness) every few years in addition to tuning service.
+A: If the piano is in good condition and has been tuned within a few years, I typically charge $225 for a thorough basic service.
+Tuning to “A=440 concert pitch”, and additionally includes interior cleaning, tightening bench legs, adjusting the pedals, and minor action and voicing adjustments.
+If the piano has been neglected for many years, a remedial “pitch-raising” tuning may be necessary.
+The first tuning appointment then becomes a “rough tuning”, then a follow up appointment is needed in a few months to obtain a stable and fine tuning.
+Some pianos are so old or rusty they cannot be tuned properly.
+If significant repairs are needed, I will discuss the cost before starting work.
+Fine pianos deserve regulation (adjustments for touch) and voicing (adjustments for tone quality and evenness) periodically in addition to tuning service.

 I offer a 10% discount for service calls involving two or more pianos at the same location.
 I do not offer “neighbor” discounts: it gets too complicated.
 If I make an emergency call or have to travel far outside my normal region, an additional charge will be made.

 Q: What do you need from me when you tune the piano?

 A: I need relative peace and quiet, since I will be working for an hour or so intently listening to the sounds from your piano.
 It may seem a bit noisy as I play notes loudly over and over again, so you may want to find somewhere else to go in your home while I’m there!
 The washer and dryer, noisy TVs, clanking dishes, playing kids, and barking dogs make my job more difficult.
 I’m kid friendly (I raised three of my own), but I generally don’t need their “help” while I’m working.
 I’m happy to give a demonstration of how the piano works, though.